Undergraduate majors: art (BA, BFA); art history (BA)

 Exploration of how different cultures throughout history and across the globe have expressed their social, political, and religious values in visual form; key themes include social functions of art, the ideal body, art of the divine, funerary art, propaganda and power.
 GE: Literary, Visual, and Performing Arts; Values and Culture.

 ARTH:1040 Arts of Africa 3 s.h.

 Arts, artists, and cultures of Africa; sculpture, paintings, pottery, textiles, architecture, human adornment.
 GE: International and Global Issues; Literary, Visual, and Performing Arts.

 Chronological development and critical themes of African American visual culture; material culture of slave artists, history of racist imagery in the U.S., most important African American fine artists; slave dwellings, quilts, paintings, sculpture, photography; W.E.B.
-Du Bois' claim to Egyptian artistic patrimony, controversial work of Kara Walker, hip-hop aesthetic of Kehinde Wiley; previous art history experience not required.
-GE: Values, Society, and Diversity.
+Du Bois' claim to Egyptian artistic patrimony, controversial work of Kara Walker, hip hop aesthetic of Kehinde Wiley; previous art history experience not required.
+GE: Values and Culture.

 Survey to foster development of critical skills in thinking and writing about visual culture, and to familiarize students with broad outlines of artistic development in the Western tradition, from prehistory through later Middle Ages; aesthetic qualities of artworks, relationship between style, function, and meaning.
 GE: Historical Perspectives; Literary, Visual, and Performing Arts.

 ARTH:1060 From Mona Lisa to Modernism: Survey of Western Art II 3 s.h.